 Bolles also encourages us to stop living for weekends.
 When you’re passionate about your job, you won’t drag yourself to work every day.
 “There is a vast world of work out there in this country, where at least 111 million people are employed in this country alone – many of whom are bored out of their minds.
 All day long.
 Not for nothing is their motto TGIF – ‘Thank God It’s Friday.’
 They live for the weekends, when they can go do what they really want to do.”

 If your career change involves moving overseas, good for you!
-Read How to Find a Job in South Africa – Tips for Expats.
+Read 10 Things You Need to Know About Moving to Africa.

 And remember: When you see someone successful, you only see the public glories – not the private sacrifices it took to succeed.
 Be prepared to make sacrifices if you’re making a career change at 40…or any age.
 It’ll be worth it.